sebapersson/petab_sciml/docs/src/format.md

 ## [Mapping Table](@id mapping_table)

-To avoid confusion regarding what a neural network Id (`netId`) refers to (e.g., parameters, inputs, etc.), `netId` is not considered a valid PEtab identifier.
-Consequently, every neural network input, parameter, and output must be explicitly mapped in the mapping table to a PEtab variable.
+The neural network is assigned an ID in the PEtab SciML extension section of the PEtab problem YAML file.
+The neural network ID is not a valid PEtab identifier, to avoid confusion about what a neural network ID refers to (e.g., parameters, inputs, outputs).
+Consequently, every neural network input, parameter, and output must be explicitly imported into the PEtab problem via the mapping table.

 ### Detailed Field Description

 - **petabEntityId** [STRING, required]: A valid PEtab identifier that is not defined elsewhere in the PEtab problem.
-This identifier can be referenced in the condition, hybridization, measurement, parameter, yaml file (in case of file input), and observable tables, but not within the model itself.
+This identifier can be referenced in the condition, hybridization, measurement, parameter, and observable tables, and the PEtab problem YAML file, but not within the mechanistic model itself.

-- **modelEntityId** [STRING, required]: Describes the neural network component mapped to the `petabEntityId`.
-For a neural network, the valid identifiers are:
+- **modelEntityId** [STRING, required]: The neural network component that is mapped to the `petabEntityId`.
+For a neural network with ID `netId`, the valid identifiers are:

   - `netId.parameters`: Parameters for a neural network model.
 A specific layer can also be referenced with `netId.parameters.layerId`, and specific arrays in a layer can be referenced with `netId.parameters.arrayId`.
 For parameter arrays, individual indexing is not allowed.
   - `netId.input`: Input for a neural network with a single input argument (as in the first example [here](@ref YAML_net_format)).
 If the input is provided as an array from a file, use `netId.input`.
 Otherwise, the input is assumed to be a `Vector`, where each element `n` should be mapped to a PEtab ID, with element `n` specified as `netId.input[{n}]`.
   - `netId.inputs`: Inputs for a neural network with multiple input arguments (as in the second example [here](@ref YAML_net_format)).
 Each input argument is accessed via `netId.inputs[{n}]`, and for each argument the same rules apply as for `netId.input`.
 For example, to access element `m` in input `n`, write `netId.inputs[{n}][{m}]`.